getpelican/pelican-plugins/sitemap/Readme.rst

   Valid frequency values are ``always``, ``hourly``, ``daily``, ``weekly``, ``monthly``, ``yearly`` and ``never``.

+You can exclude URLs from being included in the sitemap by adding them to the sitemapExclude array in format 'sitemapExclude = ['login.html', 'signup.html']`.

 If a key is missing or a value is incorrect, it will be replaced with the default value.